obsicn/nodejs-microservices-example-app/INSTALL_OTEL_STEP1.md

 # INSTALLING OPENTELEMETRY STEP 1

+# AUTO-INSTRUMENTATION

+In this step, we will auto-instrument our nodeJS application to collect traces and send all this information directly to the log each component of our application.

 ## Add auto-instrumentation to your code

 - Follow the steps below for each nodejs component, ie `/web` and `/service`